saifkheraj/d_s/operationsresearch/RL/1_Sequential_Decision_Making/README.md

 * Frequently sampled actions rely mostly on their Q-value.
 * Rarely sampled actions get a “boost,” encouraging exploration.

+* In another words:
+  - If N_t(a) is small → the action hasn’t been tried much → bonus is large → encourages exploration.
+  - If N_t(a) is large → the action has been tried often → bonus is small → encourages exploitation of good actions.

+If t increases but N_t(a) stays small → bonus for that action slowly grows again → guarantees it will eventually be tried.

+This way, all actions are eventually tested

 ---

 ### 3. Step-by-Step Example (Restaurant 🍽️)